qbres333/01c-Refactoring-challenge/README.md

 ## Usage

 This webpage can be used to learn about the services the Horiseon agency offers, such as search engine optimization, brand management, and social media marketing.
+See the following screenshot for reference.
     ```md
     ![agency homepage](assets\images\Horiseon.png)
     ```

 ## Features

 This webpage contains alt text that can be parsed by screen readers.